Lo-GR/CarddyPartyBackEnd/README.md

 ## Description

 _Server-side installation for Carddy Party.
-This server maintains the database to store all player cards for the operation of the game._
+This server maintains the database to store all player cards for the operation of the game.
+This is a backend piece of a full-stack repo.
+See the front end here: https://github.com/Lo-GR/CarddyPartyFrontEnd_

 ------------------------------
 ### <u>Table of Contents</u>